arnoesterhuizen/clickatell-overview-http/README.md

 To make sure that the [`from`](#from) parameter works as expected, set this parameter to 1 and we will only use mobile networks that allow a source address to be specified.
 This is only applicable if you you need recipients to be able to reply to your messages, and might mean we have to use more expensive delivery methods.

+MO is an abbreviation for "Mobile Originated", meaning a message that was sent from a handset to our servers.

+## `momsgid`

+Similar to an [`apimsgid`](#apimsgid), this is a unique ID we return that can be used to reference a message received via a two-way number.
+The `momsgid` is a 32 character hexadecimal string.

 ## `password`

 This is the password you used when signing up for your Clickatell Developers' Central account.